DeepikaKaranji/RideShare-DBaaS/README.md

 Stage 3: Seperated Rides and Users database, APIs as seperate containers running on seperate Amazon EC2 instances connected via load balancer

 Stage 4: Built a fault tolerant, highly available database as a service for the RideShare application.
-Our DBaaS has High Availability and Scalability implemented with Zookeeper and RabbitMQ.
+This DBaaS has High Availability and Scalability implemented with Zookeeper and RabbitMQ.

 SSH into the following instances and clone this repository:
 User instance IP: 54.82.244.44